James A. Diossa, General Treasurer

 Rhode Island Investor Relations

-Learn about Rhode Island Investor Relations including our State Bond Project Updates and Team.
+Learn about Rhode Island Investor Relations including our News & Press Releases, State Bond Project Updates, and Team.

 Have questions?
 Reach out to us directly.

-Learn about Rhode Island Investor Relations including our State Bond Project Updates and Team.
+Learn about Rhode Island Investor Relations including our News & Press Releases, State Bond Project Updates, and Team.

 The smallest state of the union, the State of Rhode Island, is one of the most densely populated and heavily industrialized for its size.
 For a state that is only 37 miles wide and 48 miles long, it is notable that its shoreline on Narragansett Bay in the Atlantic Ocean runs for 400 miles.